nswdpc/silverstripe-progressive-image/README.md

 + ProgressiveFill (Fill) (was ProgressiveCroppedImage)
 + ProgressivePad (Pad)

-### Deprecations
+### Inline script and css removal

-To support Content Security Policies, the controller extension loading inline scripts and css plus related templates are now deprecated.
+To support Content Security Policies (CSP), the controller extension loading inline scripts and css plus related templates have been removed.

 ## Thanks